The trails

 Drinking stations and toilets

-Sports drinks (226ers) are offered at all stations.
+Sports drinks (Squeezy Energy Drink orange) are offered at all but the first station.

 Water is served first and then sports drinks.